-For conditioning purposes, the greedy algorithm orthonormalizes the basis.
+For conditioning purposes, the greedy algorithm orthonormalizes these functions using the inner product implied by the integration scheme.

 The number of basis elements rb_data.basis.Nbasis represents the dimension of the reduced space.
-It is not a fixed quantity since we can change it by modifying the greedy tolerance.
+It is not a fixed quantity since we change it by modifying the greedy tolerance.
 The lower the tolerance, the bigger the number of basis elements needed to reach that accuracy.
-With Arby, we can tune the reduced basis accuracy through the greedy_tol parameter.
+With Arby, we can tune the accuracy of the reduced basis through the greedy_tol parameter.

-To quantify the representation effectiveness of the reduced basis to approximate a solution f, we can compute the norm of the difference between a training function f and its projected version using the tools coming inside the rb_data. basis class object.
+To measure the effectiveness of the reduced basis in approximating the training set just compute the norm of difference between a training function f and its projected version using the tools coming inside the rb_data.basis class object.

-'''

 []: projected_f = rb_data.basis.project(f)

 norm = rb_data.basis.integration.norm

 L2_error = norm(f - projected_f)

-'''